Seasonal Allergies: Top Prevention Tips

-It's best if antihistamines are started about two weeks before allergy season starts.
-They are used each day during the allergy season to prevent symptoms such as sneezing, runny nose, and watery eyes.
-But beware - antihistamines may be found in combination with other drugs, like cough/cold products, pain relievers or sleep aids, so be sure to read the OTC Facts Label on each medication to avoid doubling up on medications.
-Also, ask your pharmacist to complete a drug interaction review of all medications including your OTC, prescription and herbal drugs.
+Antihistamines are taken daily to prevent symptoms such as sneezing, runny nose, and watery eyes.
+But beware - antihistamines may be found in combination with other drugs, such as cough and cold products, pain relievers or sleep aids, so be sure to read the OTC Facts Label on each medication to avoid doubling up on antihistamines and other medications.
+You may also like to ask your pharmacist if he/she could complete a drug interaction review of all medications including your OTC, prescription and herbal drugs.

 Allergy Options: Nasal Sprays for Seasonal Allergies

 Guidelines consider corticosteroid nasal sprays the most effective treatment for controlling moderate nasal symptoms of allergic rhinitis.
 They can also be combined with oral antihistamines if needed.
 Several different types are available, including beclomethasone (Beconase), fluticasone (Flonase), and triamcinolone (Nasacort).
 Both Flonase and Nasacort are available over the counter.

 Effects of intranasal corticosteroids (INS) are usually evident within three to 12 hours; however, it may take several days of use for their full effects to be seen.
 Side effects of INS are generally mild and may include nasal irritation and minor nasal bleeding.
 Spraying the corticosteroid away from the nasal septum (middle part of nose) may minimize side effects.